-Referred to as the innovator of “Urban Expressionism” by the former Director of the Museum of Modern Art (MoMA), New York, Jerome A. Donson, Marcus Antonius Jansen is a bright shining star in the art world today.
+Referred to as the innovator of “Urban Expressionism” by the former Director of the American Vanguard Exhibitions 1961 traveling exhibitions at the Museum of Modern Art (MoMA), New York, Jerome A. Donson, Marcus Antonius Jansen is a bright shining star in the art world today.

 “I told him I believed he was the originator of a new movement which I called “urban expressionism” and that I believed that there will be many followers in this new style,” Donson wrote in the forward to Jansen’s first book, Modern Urban-Expressionism.
 “But there will only be one Marcus Jansen.
 So I recommend to you art collectors to buy the paintings now before his work jumps sky-high.”

 Too late, I think.
 But Jansen is still a hot ticket item for any art collector today–and for museums, as more of them are taking an interest in Jansen’s work.
 Not too many artists can boast of pioneering new movements.
 That is why Naples Noteworthy has named Marcus Jansen One of the Most Important American Painters of Our Time.

 We’re not the first to take note of Jansen’s influence.
 He received rave reviews in Europe, The Tageszeitung calling him one of the most important post-modernist painters in America.
 And ESPOARTE writes: “A New Star is Born” in a piece by Igor Zanti after his opening in Milan, Italy the year prior.

 As Amy Tardiff of WGCU writes, “Jansen explores the contemporary human condition.
 He may be considered one of the most exciting new painters to emerge at the early part of the 21st century and has created an international following.”

 Listen to the interview Jansen did with WGCU before leaving for his London Lazarides Exhibition: